Steven Matz: Personal life

-Matz is married to Taylor Cain, a Christian music singer and guitar player who performs in the band The Cains with her siblings Madison and Logan Cain.
+Matz is married to Taylor Cain, a Christian music singer and guitar player who performs in the band CAIN with her siblings Madison and Logan Cain.
 Matz was introduced to Cain by fellow Mets player T. J. Rivera and his wife, Ashton, who attended college with Cain at Troy University in Troy, Alabama.
 In November 2015, Cain became seriously ill with potentially fatal kidney problems, but she recovered, which her doctor called "a miracle".
 Matz proposed to Cain on November 12, 2016, at a friend's house in Yaphank, New York, on a dock overlooking a pond that he called one of his "favorite places on Long Island".
-Matz and Cain were married on December 9, 2017, in Nauvoo, Alabama, and fellow Mets player Jacob deGrom and Brandon Nimmo were in Matz's wedding party.
+Matz and Cain were married on December 9, 2017, in Nauvoo, Alabama.
+Fellow Mets players Jacob deGrom and Brandon Nimmo were in Matz's wedding party.
 Their first child, a daughter, was born in August 2022.
+Matz is anticipating another child in October 2024.
 Matz was likewise a groomsman in deGrom's wedding party.
 Cain lives in Nashville, Tennessee, and Matz stays there during the offseason.
-He also has an apartment in Long Island City for during the season.
+He also had an apartment in Long Island City for during the season while he played for the Mets.

 Matz has been involved in various charitable efforts.
-In late 2015, Matz and Cain took a trip to Honduras to help impoverished children, a charity excursion through the foundation Hearts 2 Honduras, In April 2016, Matz started the charity initiative Tru 32, which honored first responders from the New York City Fire Department, New York City Police Department, and U.S. Military, inviting them to attend Mets games for free.
+In late 2015, Matz and Cain took a trip to Honduras to help impoverished children, a charity excursion through the foundation Hearts 2 Honduras.
+In April 2016, Matz started the charity initiative Tru 32, which honored first responders from the New York City Fire Department, New York City Police Department, and U.S. Military, inviting them to attend Mets games for free.
 The initiative was later expanded to offer scholarships for children of individuals who have died in the line of duty.
 The number 32 in the charity's name derives from Matz's jersey number.